sarahhelgen/weekend-movie-sagas/README.md

 - [x] details page (needs /details route and component)
 - in MovieList, write a function to view movie details:

-        - check movie router and update querytext
+        - check movie router and update querytext [x]
         - put will be 'SET_MOVIE_DETAILS' which should call a reducer. [x]
-        - reducer: selectedMovie [x]
+        - reducer: selectedMovie and selectedGenre [x]
-    - [] show all details including all genres for the selected movie - you'll need to store this data in redux
+    - [x] show all details including all genres for the selected movie - you'll need to store this data in redux
     - useSelector to display the info on the dom.
-        - hint: you can make a get request for a specific movie. req.params and :id
+        - hint: you can make a get request for a specific movie. req.params and :id [x]
-    -  [] this page also needs a button that onclick brings you back to the home/list page
+    -  [x] this page also needs a button that onclick brings you back to the home/list page

 - [x] add movies page (needs /addmovies route and component)